-Hyperparameter Selection and Optimisation
+2.3 Hyperparameter Selection and Optimisation

 An important feature of designing and optimising neural networks is hyperparameter selection.
 Hyperparameters are settings or configurations of the models, which are freely selectable within a certain range and influence model performance.
 This differs to model parameters which are chosen during the learning process by the model itself [25].
-In this work, two methods of hyperparameter selection are considered.
 The reason for performing hyperparameter optimisation, is because it considerable reduces the human effort in identifying the best combination of hyperparameters for best performance, improves the performance of the algorithm by customizing it to the given dataset/application, and it improves reproducibility and facilitates comparison between models [26].
-In this work, two methods of hyperparameter optimisation were performed: grid search and Bayesian optimisation.
+In this work, two methods of hyperparameter optimisation were performed: i) Grid search and ii) Bayesian optimisation.

 Grid search is a basic hyperparameter tuning method where a model is built using each combination of hyperparameters, trained, and then evaluated based on its performance [27].
 In this grid search, the number of batches and filters in the CNN were explored, to evaluate which combination of these two CNN characteristics yields the optimal performance.
 A disadvantage to grid search is that as the range of values being explored increases, the computational efficiency of the algorithm drastically decreases.
 To combat this, each model trained during grid search used 25% of the baseline training dataset, improving computational efficiency of the algorithm.
 The optimal CNN architecture that yielded the optimal results in grid search was then trained with the full baseline training dataset, to evaluate its performance on a noisy dataset.
 During grid search, CNN architectures with 2-7 blocks and 5 to 25 filters (with increments of 5) were explored.